-The GEBCO\2022 Grid has been developed by the Seabed 2030 Data Centers, comprised of four Regional Centers and a Global Center.
+Since 2019, GEBCO's global grids have been developed, on behalf of GEBCO, by the Seabed 2030 Centers, comprised of four Regional Centers and a Global Center.

-The Regional Centers are responsible for championing mapping activities; assembling and compiling bathymetric information and collaborating with existing mapping initiatives in their regions.
+The Regional Centers are responsible for championing mapping activities, assembling and compiling bathymetric information and collaborating with existing mapping initiatives in their regions.
 The Global Center is responsible for producing and delivering centralized GEBCO products, such as bathymetric grids.